darlean-io/darlean.ts/examples/src/oracle/4_scale_it_up/readme.md

 ## Scalability

 The nice thing about actor oriented programming as we provide with Darlean is that scalability is already built in.
 The way we define virtual and service actors makes it possible to move from a single all-in-one scenario to a fully scalable multi-application scenario *without having to change our business logic*.

-Without having to change a single line of code in our actors, we can make the step towards a multiple-application deployment.
+> Without having to change a single line of code in our actors, we can make the step towards a multiple-application deployment.

 ## So let's start

 In this part of the tutorial, we move towards a client-server scenario.
 * The **client** application is used to ask questions to the oracle
 * The **server** application hosts the Darlean runtime and the oracle actors.

+> Note: For this relatively simple application, we have decided to combine our own actors with the Darlean runtime functionality in one application.
+Depending on our need for availability, on how pure we are when it comes to having our concepts right, and on the amount of money we want to spend on hosting, it would also be possible to create and deploy a set of dedicated runtime applications (that contain just the runtime) *and* a set of dedicated application applications (that contain just our own actors).
+Advantage of the latter scenario is that it is easier to scale up our oracle actors without having to redeploy the runtime applications.
+The downside is complexity and cost.

 Depending on our configuration, we can then run one client with one server, or run one client with multiple server applications.
 We will come to that later.